DSidLab/spatial-ir-pipeline/.github/CONTRIBUTING.md

 If any failures or warnings are encountered, please follow the listed URL for more documentation.

+> [!NOTE]
+> Above text is kept for reference later.
+The code uses a combination of linters and formatters which can be run with `pre-commit`.
+There is also a `lint and format` git workflow that must pass before code can be merged with main.

 ### Pipeline tests

-Each `nf-core` pipeline should be set up with a minimal set of test-data.
-`GitHub Actions` then runs the pipeline on this data to ensure that it exits successfully.
+`GitHub Actions` workflow runs the `nf-test` tests for local `modules`, `subworkflows`, and the full `pipeline`.
 If there are any failures then the automated tests fail.
 These tests are run both with the latest available version of `Nextflow` and also the minimum required version that is stated in the pipeline code.

+Tests are organized in a format laid out by `nf-core`, briefly each `module` or `subworkflow` has its own "tests" directory with a testing workflow which consists of one or many workflow tests.
+Test data is stored in the "tests/data" subdirectory.

 ## Patch